Eng-Mushtaq/android-firebase-realtime-auth/README.md

 # Android Login and Registration
-Android Login And Registration application with MySQL and SQLite Databases.
-The application is capale of registering user and authenticate the user with the details that are provided during registration.
+Welcome to the Android Login and Registration Application!
+This application provides a seamless user experience for registering and authenticating users using Firebase's Real-Time Database.
+Additionally, it offers functionalities for managing user information and maintaining a personalized list of preferred products using SQLite.
 ## Screenshots

 <p>